 I’m a small business owner, mum to three little boys, with an apron tummy and the inability to stay up past 11pm at the weekend.
-So it is strange to think that 12 years ago I worked in Hong Kong and London, designing lingerie and partying in teeny tiny dresses in glamorous places like Ibiza and Paris.
+So it is strange to think that 12 years ago I was working in fashion in Hong Kong and London, designing lingerie and partying in teeny tiny dresses in glamorous places like Ibiza and Paris.

 The comfort of food